 - 1. Before a child is placed with an unlicensed caregiver: - 1.
 All persons living in the home will be identified. - 2.
 The home and property will be assessed for safety concerns. - 3.
-The decision to place the child with an unlicensed caregiver will be based on the results of the character, competence and suitability assessment per Background Checks policy.

-- 4. The unlicensed caregivers will have an approved home study for the child being placed. - 2.
+The decision to place the child with an unlicensed caregiver will be based on the results of the character, competence and suitability assessment per 6800.
+Background Checks. - 4.
+The unlicensed caregivers will have an approved home study for the child being placed. - 2.
 A child may be placed with an unlicensed caregiver prior to the completion of a home study under the following circumstances: - 1.
 An emergent placement refers to those limited instances when the department is placing a child in the home of unlicensed individuals, including neighbors, friends or relatives, as a result of: - 1.
 The sudden unavailability of the child's primary caregiver (i.e. biological parents, legal guardians, licensed or unlicensed caregiver); or - 2.
 A disrupted placement with a licensed or unlicensed caregiver. - 2.
 An unlicensed caregiver has been identified for a child in placement, has passed the required background check and the Area Administrator (AA) approved the placement with the unlicensed caregiver pending the outcome of the home study. - 3.
 The caseworker will provide the unlicensed caregiver with the appropriate forms needed to request a home study.
-Once the documents have been completed, the caseworker will submit the required documents to Licensing Division (LD) within 30 days of the placement. - 4.
-When a child is placed in out-of-home care with an unlicensed caregiver, follow Kinship Care: Searching for, Placing with, and Supporting Relatives and Suitable Other Persons policy. - 5.
-Caseworkers must follow DCYF Administrative 6.04 Supporting LGBTQIA+ Individuals policy and assist caregivers in accessing LGBTQIA+ supports and resources - 6.
-The child must be moved from the placement if the unlicensed caregiver's home study is not approved for that child. - 7.
+Once the documents have been completed, the caseworker will submit the required documents to DLR within 30 days of the placement. - 4.
+When a child is placed in out-of-home care with an unlicensed caregiver, follow 4527.

+Kinship Care: Searching for, Placing with, and Supporting Relatives and Suitable Other Persons policy. - 5.
+The child must be moved from the placement if the unlicensed caregiver's home study is not approved for that child. - 6.
 Unlicensed caregivers will be made aware of the financial supports available to him or her when a child is placed in the home.